 Keeping Yourself and Your Loved One Safe

 Regardless of whether your state or municipality is under a “shelter in place” or similar restriction, it is best to limit contact with others as much as possible.
 To do so, practice social distancing, which means avoiding large gatherings, reducing your trips outside and maintaining at least six feet of distance from others in public.
-Throughout the day, especially when returning home, before eating and after handling outside packages, wash your hands for at least 20 seconds using soap and water.
-If soap and water are not available, hand sanitizer can be used as an alternate option, as long as it has a 70% alcohol content.
+People can spread the virus without exhibiting any outward symptoms of feeling sick.
+The use of a cloth mask over nose and mouth is likely to diminish the disease’s spread to a great degree.
+Upon returning home or when handling outside packages, wash your hands thoroughly with soap and water for twenty seconds.
+Hand sanitizer is a useful alternative, so long as it has a 70% alcohol content.
 While in public, cover your hands with a cloth or sleeve when touching door handles, elevator buttons and stairway railings.
 You should also avoid touching your face or shaking hands.
 You can find more information on reducing your risk in our fact sheet “Coronavirus and COVID-19: What You Need to Know.”

 It is also important to be aware of changes in your loved one’s cancer treatment.
 For more guidance, refer to our fact sheet “Questions to Ask Your Health Care Team About the Coronavirus.”